Model theory and metric convergence I: Metastability and dominated convergence: Introduction

 Given a convergence theorem, it is natural to ask whether it admits refinements whereby the conclusion states a stricter mode of convergence.
 When the statement of a convergence theorem involves a collection of sequences, the classical refinement of the property of simultaneous convergence is that of uniform convergence.
 However, few convergence theorems in analysis admit a natural refinement implying uniform convergence.
 Furthermore, even in the rare cases when uniform convergence of a family of sequences is implied, the parameters of uniform convergence are rarely universal: Typically, uniform convergence will hold in every structure (consisting of the ambient metric space, sequences therein, plus any other necessary ingredients) satisfying suitable hypotheses, but not uniformly across all such structures.
 In fact, even if a convergence theorem should refer to the convergence of a single sequence, our focus shall be on the entirety of structures to which the theorem applies, and hence on all instances of relevant sequences.
 Thus, even when a ``single'' sequence is under immediate discussion, we ask whether its mode of convergence admits parameters that are uniform over all instances.

-Tao~\cite{Tao:2008} introduced the notion of \emph{metastable convergence} (Definition~\ref{def:metastable}), which is an equivalent formulation of the usual Cauchy property (Proposition~\ref{prop:metastable-Cauchy}).
-The metastable-convergence viewpoint leads to the notion of \emph{uniformly metastable convergence} (Definition~\ref{def:unif-metastab}), which is not only a metastable analogue of the classical property of uniform convergence of a family of sequences, but also a generalization thereof (Remark~\ref{rem:unif-metastab-Cauchy}).
+Tao~\cite{Tao:2008} introduced the notion of \emph{metastable convergence} (Definition~\ref{def:metastable}), which is an equivalent formulation of the usual Cauchy property (Proposition~\ref{prop:metastable-Cauchy}). \footnote{Before Tao's paper, the concept of metastability had been used by Avigad, Gerhardy, Kohlenbach, and Towsner, under different nomenclature, in mathematical logic, specifically, in the area of proof mining.
+See the appendix for details.} The metastable-convergence viewpoint leads to the notion of \emph{uniformly metastable convergence} (Definition~\ref{def:unif-metastab}), which is not only a metastable analogue of the classical property of uniform convergence of a family of sequences, but also a generalization thereof (Remark~\ref{rem:unif-metastab-Cauchy}).
 Tao obtains a metastable version of the classical Dominated Convergence Theorem that holds with metastable rates that are universal; this result plays a crucial role in the proof his remarkable result on the convergence of ergodic averages for polynomial abelian group actions~\cite{Tao:2008}.
 Walsh's subsequent generalization~\cite{Walsh:2012} of Tao's theorem to polynomial nilpotent group actions relies on a similar convergence theorem.